Oral Maxillofacial Surgery

 Eligibility Requirements

-• Hold a Dental degree with full registration to practice dentistry in either Australia or New Zealand.
+1. Dental degree with full and unconditional registration to practice dentistry in either Australia or New Zealand

-• Hold a Medical degree with full registration to practice medicine in either Australia or New Zealand
+2. Medical degree with full and unconditional registration to practice medicine in either Australia or New Zealand

-• Hold citizenship or permanent resident status of Australia or New Zealand.
+5. Citizenship or permanent resident status of Australia or New Zealand

 Application Process